stmario/hunters_and_gatherers/README.md

 Serial killers go beyond barriers to collect dead words.
 Puppets of a stronger force.

 Only know you closed all your eyes when you cannot see.

+A condom for the brain is a paris convention to keep a thought to yourself if it was your own.
+This happens eventually and presumably this is when all reasons are equiprobable.
+This requires model inversion for thinking to analyze the reasons for a thought.
+Proof for own thought eventually happening:
+Let A be a non-projection Matrix, then forall x there is i, s.t. xA^i=[normalized ones vector]